-- Use over 3,000 medical e-books, 3,500 print books, 15,000 full text e-journals, and 1,100 multimedia resources - Access library subscribed resources and over 160 medical databases available on the Internet. - Request a research consult, article, book or book chapter, help with a literature search, or other library services. - Find Writing Resources, Reading Lists, Subject guides, Journal Clubs, and Continuing Education.
+- Use over 3,000 medical e-books, 3,500 print books, 15,000 full text e-journals, and 1,100 multimedia resources - Access library subscribed resources and over 160 medical databases available on the Internet. - Request a research consultation, an article, book or book chapter, help with a literature search, or other library services.